andreyvit/openai/README.md

 * No dependencies
 * No abstractions
-* Under 1000 lines of code (you should read and understand the code of all your dependencies)
+* Under 1500 lines of code (you can actually read and understand the entire code here)
 * Sensible error handling